Atosmi/personality_check/README.md

 ## Visualizing the results

 The results are then displayed using st.write().
 A pie chart is also plotted using matplotlib.pyplot to visually represent the percentages of negative, positive, and neutral sentiment.
-The chart is then displayed in the app using st.pyplot().
+It is then displayed in the app using st.pyplot().